Travis Roy, BU player paralyzed in first game, dies at 45

 “I just thought the research would move along and by the time I was 40 I might have a chance of some normalcy again,” Roy told the AP in 2015, “some kids and a wife and not living with 24-hour home care anymore.”

-Ray Bourque, another ex-Bruin and Hockey Hall of Famer, said he and his wife were “honored to have known such a great man who helped so many others.
-Our family sends our heartfelt condolences to the Roy family and everyone Travis touched.”
+Ray Bourque, another ex-Bruin and Hockey Hall of Famer, said he and his wife were “honored to have known such a great man who helped so many others."

+“The warmth, strength, and resiliency he exhibited in the face of tragedy set him apart,” Boston Red Sox President and CEO Sam Kennedy said.
+“His mantra was never to take anything for granted, and his message resonates stronger than ever with all of us at the Red Sox.”

-Also mourning Roy's death was Jack Jablonski, a Minnesota high school hockey star who was also left paralyzed after a hockey collision.
+Jack Jablonski, a Minnesota high school hockey star who was also left paralyzed after a hockey collision, called Roy was his hero.

 “Travis Roy, you were my friend, mentor, role model and the most positive person I knew,” Jablonski, who was born the week of Roy's injury, said on Twitter.
 “You have forever changed the SCI and hockey community.
-Thank you for taking the time to get to know each other.
-U r my hero.
-RIP Travis.”
+Thank you for taking the time to get to know each other."

+Denna Laing, who was paralyzed during an exhibition before the NHL Winter Classic, also tweeted her thanks.

+“Travis did so many little things and big things for so many people,” she wrote.
+“This is gutting, really truly sad.”

 The son of a Maine hockey rink manager who began skating when he was 20 months old, Roy went to North Yarmouth Academy and Tabor Academy before enrolling at BU.
 Both high schools have named their rinks after him.